Yahtzee - Yahtzee consists of 13 rounds. In each

 5 of a Kind

-You can also use subsequent 5 of a kinds as jokers in the lower scores section, provided the following criteria have been satisfied:
+You can also use subsequent 5 of a kinds as jokers in

 1. You have scored a 50 in the 5 of a kind category.